 If you fail to act on a CP501 notice, the IRS will initiate more aggressive collection efforts to settle your back taxes.
 Therefore, even if you cannot pay the full past due taxes indicated on your CP501 notice, or you disagree with the assessment that you owe the IRS money, you shouldn’t ignore the CP501 letter.

 You have several options aside from simply paying the total unpaid taxes at once.
 These include setting up an IRS payment plan, submitting an Offer in Compromise, or filing a dispute.

 What Is a CP501 Notice?

 A CP501 notice is also known as a First Notice of Balance Due.
-It is often the first step the IRS takes in attempting to collect an unpaid tax balance, though in many cases it follows the sending of a separate notice, a CP14 notice.
+It is often one of the first notices sent by the IRS in an attempt to collect an unpaid tax balance, though in many cases it follows the sending of a separate notice, a CP14 notice.
 If the IRS believes you owe money on one of your tax accounts, it might send you a CP501 notice to let you know that you need to make arrangements to pay your past due tax balance.

 Why Did I Receive a CP501 Notice From the IRS?

 You received a CP501 notice from the IRS because you owe past due taxes on one of your tax accounts.
 Sending the CP501 notice is usually one of the first — and least aggressive — steps of many that the IRS takes to recover unpaid taxes you owe.
 As long as you don’t ghost the IRS after receiving a CP501 notice, and you follow the proper steps for responding to the CP501, you should be able to avoid more forceful IRS collection efforts.

 What’s the Difference Between a CP501 Notice and a CP14 Notice?

 Both a CP501 notice and a CP14 notice include the same information — that the IRS shows you have unpaid taxes.
 In fact, delinquent taxpayers often receive both notices, and when they do, the CP14 notice often comes first.